29 Expert-Backed Tips to Survive Whole30 While Traveling

 Supplement your pre-packed protein with the packs of nuts, seeds, and fruit that you can always find at airport kiosks or at gas stations, says Hartwig.
 If you're lucky you may also be able to find veggies to complement your protein-heavy plan of attack, but they're usually limited to grocery stores, so stock up there whenever you can.

-“Always pack your own snacks to bring on the trip with you,” says Brigitte Zeitlin, MPH, RD, owner of BZ Nutrition.
-“Some of my favorites are individual packets of almond butter, plain almonds, and approved protein bars.”
-Go to the Whole30 website to check out which brands are approved for the meal plan.
+"Always pack your own snacks to bring on the trip with you," says Brigitte Zeitlin, MPH, RD, owner of BZ Nutrition.
+"Some of my favorites are individual packets of almond butter, plain almonds, and approved protein bars."
+Check out this a list of all Whole30 approved groceries for your meal plan.